This is a game to play with an adult!

 You could allow:

-Take it in turns with the grown-up to add a band to the board to make any of the shapes you are allowing.
+Take it in turns with the adult to add a band to the board to make any of the shapes you are allowing.

 A band can share a peg with other bands, but the shapes must not overlap (except along the edges and pegs).